rocky/solc-lsp/README.md

 Here we implement "Language Server" functions for Solidity using solc.
 The functions are the underlying workhorse function that would be used to implement the Microsoft Language Server Protocol Specification which you is defined [here](https://microsoft.github.io/language-server-protocol/specification).

+However to get started and make sure what we have is complete.
+There is a prototype using this on the client side of a vscode extension for solidity.

 # Prerequisites...